 5. Discuss Your Investing Philosophies

 Maybe you're a seasoned investor or are just starting to look at different investment options.
 Either way, you'll want to have a conversation with your partner about where you stand on investing principles.
-For example, maybe one of you has experience with financial instability and prefers less risky investments, whereas the other one would rather build up more of a high risk, high reward portfolio.
+For example, maybe one of you has experience with financial instability and prefers less risky investments, whereas the other one would rather build up a high-risk, high-reward portfolio.
 It's important to have this discussion early on to understand where your partner is coming from and the reasoning behind their personal investment philosophy.

 Remember that, while planning a wedding may be overwhelming at times, you're working together with your partner to create the best possible outcome for your future together.
 This is why it’s crucial to set some time aside after your engagement to determine your financial needs and goals as a couple.
 This ensures that you're on the same page moving forward about finances, and can help you avoid one of the most common causes for stress and anxiety in a marriage.
 This financial conversation establishes good habits and forms a solid foundation to build upon in your future together.
 Congratulations on finding your happily ever after!